 We are working with BUPA to offer intensive rehabilitation packages within the community setting.
 This is a new initiative, the goal is for Hobbs to develop a national network of specialist providers.
 The providers will be affiliated to Hobbs ensuring a quality service.

+We have a LiteGait trainer based in Winchester with a fully trained therapy team and we have recently agreed to run National training courses.
 We are also the clinical lead for the AlterG Bionic Leg in the UK and Europe and are providing a National training service for this too.

 We have links with Winchester and Southampton Universities and are currently working with an American company in collaboration with the NHS to research the use of the bionic leg in both the acute hospital setting, the sub acute rehabilitation setting and the more long term community benefits.
 Additionally, we are hoping to achieve Nice guidelines approval soon.

-We are also designing a protocol for a Phd study on the Eksobionics skeleton.
+We are also designing a protocol for a PhD study on the Eksobionics skeleton.